-The DS2781 measures voltage, temperature, and current, and estimates available capacity for rechargeable Lithium-Ion and Lithium-Ion Polymer batteries.
-Cell stack characteristics and application parameters used in the calculations are stored in onchip EEPROM.
-The available capacity registers report a conservative estimate of the amount of charge that can be removed given the current temperature, discharge rate, stored charge and application parameters.
-Capacity estimation is reported in milliamp hours remaining and percentage of full.
+The DS2788 measures voltage, temperature, and current, and estimates available capacity for rechargeable lithium-ion (Li+) and Li+ polymer batteries.
+Cell characteristics and application parameters used in the calculations are stored in on-chip EEPROM.
+The available capacity registers report a conservative estimate of the amount of charge that can be removed given the current temperature, discharge rate, stored charge, and application parameters.
+Capacity estimation is reported in mAh remaining and percentage of full.